How To Hop On The Tie Dye Trend Using Stuff Already In Your Cupboards

 Next, fill squeezy bottles halfway with water and add 8 drops of food colouring.

 Using your rubber bands as guides, squeeze (or rather, attack!) your clothing with your homemade dyes.
-Alternate between the colours to create a somewhat uniform print.
-Or, be as random as you like.
-Don't forget to cover the back of your shirt too.
+Alternate between the colours to create a uniform print, or, be as random as you like.
+Don't forget to cover the back of your item too.

-With the rubbers bands still in place, put your shirt in the ziplock bag so it can dry for up to 8 hours.
-WikiHow recommends leaving your shirt in a dry sunny area.
+With the rubbers bands still in place, put your shirt in the ziplock bag so the dye can develop for up to 8 hours.

-Once dry, remove it from the bag and cut off the rubber bands.
+Once the colours look nice and vivid, remove it from the bag and cut off the rubber bands.
 Make sure you're wearing gloves as dip dyed fingers aren't the aim of the game here.

 You're not quite done by this point.
 You'll need to submerge your item in a solution made of half a cup of salt and half water.
-The recommended amount is 150g of salt with 120 ml of water.
+The recommended amount is 150g of salt with 120 ml of water to help the dye set.

 Once your bowl or bucket is filled, wring it out and rinse under a tap.
 According to wikiHow, you should keep this up until the water runs clear.

 Hang your new design up on your washing line, or pop it in the dryer (all depends on the material you've used).
-And voila, you've got yourself a zany new quarantine outfit to impress your spouse, neighbours over the fence and/or cat.
+And voila, you've got yourself a zany new quarantine outfit to impress your housemates, partner, or neighbours over the fence.